 How does the WGS project work?

-The WGS project has performed whole-genome sequencing over 90,000 participants from over 30 studies.
+The WGS project has performed whole-genome sequencing on over 90,000 participants from over 30 studies.
 Many of these participants are from the following NHLBI-funded studies:

 - Atherosclerosis Risk in Communities (ARIC)

 - Hispanic Community Health Study/Study of Latinos (HCHS/SOL)

 - Coronary Artery Risk Development in Young Adults Study (CARDIA)

 - Subpopulations and Intermediate Outcome Measures in COPD Study (SPIROMICS)

 The WGS project is making strides to establish a genomic resource that reflects the diverse U.S. population.
 Among current WGS project participants, less than 50 percent are of European descent, 30 percent are of African descent, 10 percent are of Hispanic/Latino descent, and 8 percent are of Asian descent.
 A recent study found that 81 percent of participants in genome-wide association studies are of European ancestry.
 By intentionally including participants with a variety of racial and ethnic backgrounds, the WGS is creating a unique and valuable genomic resource.